J535D165/recordlinkage-annotator/README.md

-# RecordLinkage ANNOTATOR
+# RecordLinkage ANNOTATOR :bangbang: WORK IN PROGRESS :bangbang:

-Work in progress.

 *RecordLinkage ANNOTATOR* is a browser-based user interface for manual labeling of record pairs.
 Manual labeled or annotated data is useful